maateen/vim-for-devops/README.md

-# Vim for Python
+# awesome vimrc

-This project has been started to sync my minimal `.vimrc` file into the cloud.
+I have started this awesome project to sync my minimal `.vimrc` file into GitHub.
 Initially, writing Python code was only in focus.
-But now I am using vim as a generalized lightweight editor.
-I am using it for day-to-day Bash, Python, Go programming and writing Dockerfiles, Ansible Playbooks, Terraform Codes.
-You can follow this at your own risk.
+But now I am using vim as a generalized lightweight editor at my day-to-day DevOps works.
+I am using it for Bash/Python/Golang programming and writing Dockerfiles, Ansible Playbooks, Terraform Codes.

 # Usage